 So, mainly, enterprises spend funds on the construction and renovation of workshops.
 At the same time, all work on engines is a separate line item.

 The production of aircraft is financed directly from credit funds or funds from carriers.
-Money was allocated for the aircraft — it is being built.
+If money is allocated for an aircraft, it is built.

 Certification and refinement of aircraft require the least amount of spending.
 They only concern the first years of operation, when downtime is likely due to identified technical problems.